vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

 step 11: Learn linked-list ( singly linked-list , doubly linked-list, easy -> medium -> hard )
     a) learn singly linked-list
-        [] introduction to linked-list learn about struct and how the node is represented [] inserting a node in linked-list
+        [X] introduction to linked-list learn about struct and how the node is represented [C] inserting a node in linked-list
         [] deleting a node in linked-list
         [] find the length of the linked-list(learn traversal) [] search an element in linked-list